yzm-dev/CS231n/README.md

 <h1 align="center">CS231n: Assignment Solutions</h1>
 <p align="center"><b>Convolutional Neural Networks for Visual Recognition</b></p>
-<p align="center"><i>Stanford - Spring 2021-2023</i></p>

 ## About
-### Overview
-These are my solutions for the **CS231n** course assignments offered by Stanford University (Spring 2021).
-Solutions work for further years like 2022, 2023.
-Inline questions are explained in detail, the code is brief and commented (see examples below).
-From what I investigated, these should be the shortest code solutions (excluding open-ended challenges).
-In assignment 2, _DenseNet_ is used in _PyTorch_ notebook and _ResNet_ in _TensorFlow_ notebook.

 ### Main sources (official)
 * [**Course page**](http://cs231n.stanford.edu/index.html)